 Cheap razors are annoying, but I would rather have one of those than nothing at all.
-Add a 10 pack to your cart next time you are at the store or make a point to add it onto the Amazon order for the next month.
+Add a 10 pack to your cart next time you are at the store or make a point to add it onto order for the next month.

 There are a lot of different inexpensive soaps out there in numerous price ranges and concentrations.
 Here are my picks for soaps to put back.

 This is the best soap regarding concentration.
 It is very oil stripping in nature but can be used for washing everything from clothes to your hair.
 The 8 oz-16 oz bottles are great for storage and trade but not always the most economical choice.
 If I catch the smaller sizes on sale, I make a point to put a few back.

 I love Dr. Bronner’s and have been a consistent customer for many years.
 The Peppermint version is one of our favorites because it is very useful on animals as well.
 The Peppermint essential oil keeps insects and parasites at bay also.
 A few quarts of this will last a long time and is gentle enough for most anyone.
 For the very sensitive or when in doubt about what variety to get, go for the Baby Dr. Bronner’s.
 You can always add essential oils if you want a particular scent.
 I have never heard of anyone being overly sensitive to the Baby version of Dr. Bronner’s.